upbond/auth-php/MIGRATE-v5-TO-v7.md

 - Class `FileSystemCacheHandler` was removed, see the **Cache handling** section above for more information
 - Class `TokenGenerator` was removed, no replacement provided
 - Class `Oauth2Client` was removed, no replacement provided
-- Class `Auth0Api` was removed, no replacement provided
+- Class `AuthApi` was removed, no replacement provided
-- Class `Auth0AuthApi` was removed, no replacement provided
+- Class `AuthAuthApi` was removed, no replacement provided
-- Class `Auth0JWT` was removed, no replacement provided
+- Class `AuthJWT` was removed, no replacement provided

 ## Classes changes